-The total contributions expected to be made to the LGPS by the Group in the year to 31 March 2020 is £9.9m.
-Expected contributions for the Police Pension Schemes by the Chief Constable in the year to 31 March 2020 are £22.6m.
+The total contributions expected to be made to the LGPS by the Group in the year to 31 March 2021 is £11.2m.
+Expected contributions for the Police Pension Schemes by the Chief Constable in the year to 31 March 2021 are £24.9m.

-Reconciliation of the Re-measurement of the Net Defined Benefit Liabilities for the PCC and the Group
+Reconciliation of the re-measurement of the net defined benefit liabilities for the PCC and the group

 The analysis of the re-measurement of the net defined benefit liabilities for 2018/19 is shown in the table below.
 The two actuaries concerned have different approaches in providing their respective analyses and the table below is therefore a composite analysis.
+2018/19's comparative figures have been restated to reflect the change in treatment of the Interest on Plan Assets as explained previously.